Bereznik, Vinogradovsky District, Arkhangelsk Oblast

 Bereznik (Березник), also known as Dvinskoy Bereznik (Двинской Березник), is an rural locality (a settlement) and the administrative center of Vinogradovsky District of Arkhangelsk Oblast, Russia, located on the left bank of the Northern Dvina River, 192 km southeast of Kholmogorskaya railway station and 276 km from Arkhangelsk.
 Within the framework of municipal divisions, it serves as the administrative center of Bereznikovskoye Urban Settlement, the only urban settlement in the district.
 Population: ~4,000 (1968).

 History

-During the Russian Civil War, battles between British and American troops and the Bolshevik troops took place on the territory of modern Vinogradovsky District.
+During the Russian Civil War, battles between British and American troops and the Bolshevik troops took place on the territory of the modern Vinogradovsky District.
 The battles also involved the Northern Dvina Flotilla, which acted on the Northern Dvina.

 On July 15, 1929, the uyezds were abolished and Bereznikovsky District was established.
 It became a part of Nyandoma Okrug of Northern Krai.
 In 1940, Bereznikovsky District was renamed Vinogradovsky after Pavlin Vinogradov, a Bolshevik and an active participant in the October Revolution and the Russian Civil War.
 In 1918, Vinogradov was sent to Arkhangelsk and eventually charged with the organization of the Bolshevik resistance to British and American troops.

-On 1 January 2021, Bereznik was transformed to rural settlement.
+On 1 January 2021, Bereznik was transformed to a rural settlement.
 Economy-related legal and tax reasons were cited for this decision.